Uttara Kannada: Culture

 Yakshagana is a classical dance drama popular in the state of Karnataka in India mostly popular in the districts of Uttara Kannada.
 Shimoga, Udupi, Dakshina Kannada and Kasaragod district of Kerala.
 This theater art involves music, songs, dance, acting, dialogue, story and unique costumes.
 While songs and dance adhere to well established talas very similar to Indian classical dance forms, acting and dialogues are created spontaneously on stage depending on ability of artists.
 This combination of classical and folk elements makes yakshagana unique from any other Indian art.
 This would be considered to be a form of opera in western eyes.
-Traditionally, yakshaganas use to start late in the night and run entire night.
-Bagavatha, the background singer is also the directory of the story and controls the entire proceedings on stage.
+Traditionally, yakshaganas used to start late in the night and run for the entire night.
+Bagavatha, the background singer is also the director of the story and controls the entire proceedings on stage.
 Bagavatha along with background musicians who play chande and maddale forms himmela.
 The actors who wear colorful costumes and enact various roles in the story forms mummela.
 There are many professional troops in Karnataka.
-In spite of competition from modern movie industry and TV, these troops are arranging ticketed shows and making profit.
+In spite of competition from the modern movie industry and TV, these troops are arranging ticketed shows and making profit.
 Apart from this individuals arrange shows in their village inviting well known professional artists like Sri Chittani Ramachandra Hegde, Kondadakuli Ramachandra Hegde, Gopal Achari Theerthahalli and Ramesh Bhandari Murur, providing an opportunity for local talents to act with legends.
-Yakshagana is sometimes simply called as aataā in both Kannada and Khela (Karwari Konkani) Konkani (meaning play).
+Yakshagana is sometimes simply called as aataā in Kannada and khela in Konkani (meaning play in both).
 Yaksha-gana literally means the song (gana) of a yaksha.
 Yakshas were an exotic tribe mentioned in the Sanskrit literature of ancient India.
-The Nawayath men wears lungis unique to them.
+The Nawayath men wear lungis unique to them.